Introduction

 Frequently Asked Questions

-Why is collagen beneficial for athletes and how does it support athletic performance?
+Why is collagen beneficial for athletes and how does it support sports performance?

 Collagen is a key protein for maintaining the structure of tissues: it supports joints, tendons, muscles, and skin.
-Collagen for sports is beneficial for athletes, as it strengthens areas subjected to repetitive impacts and improves recovery after exertion.
-It also enhances the mobility and flexibility of the joints.
+Collagen for sports is beneficial for athletes; it strengthens areas repeatedly subjected to impacts and improves recovery after exertion.
+It also enhances joint mobility and flexibility.

 How can collagen improve sports performance?

 Collagen for sports strengthens muscles, tendons, and ligaments, thereby improving physical performance and reducing the risk of injuries.
-A resilient body that is well-supported in terms of joints and muscles allows for smoother movements, better endurance, and a reduced risk of injury.
+A resilient body well supported in terms of joints and muscles allows for smoother movements, better endurance, and a reduced risk of injury.

 What is the role of collagen in muscle recovery after exercise?

-Collagen for sports promotes the repair of micro-muscle injuries, supports connective tissues, and helps reduce inflammation, which accelerates post-effort recovery.
+Collagen for sports promotes the repair of micro-muscle injuries, supports connective tissues, and helps reduce inflammation, which speeds up post-exercise recovery.

 What is its importance for joint health?

 Collagen is the main component of cartilage.
-It protects the joints, prevents premature wear, and limits pain related to repeated efforts or aging.
+It protects the joints, prevents premature wear, and limits pain related to repeated strain or aging.

-How long does it take for the effects to be visible?
+How long does it take for the effects to become visible?

 The first benefits of collagen for sports are often noticeable after 6 to 8 weeks of regular use, depending on lifestyle and sports intensity.